 Cognitive and Emotional Responses in Children and Adolescents Project

-In this study we’re recording event-related brain potentials (ERPs) in children and adolescents 7-17 years of age to examine typically developing cognitive and emotional processing.
+In this study we recorded event-related brain potentials (ERPs) in children and adolescents 7-17 years of age to examine typically developing cognitive and emotional processing.
 The findings from this study will guide our future work in investigating how these brain responses may change after pediatric concussion.
-As shown in the picture to the left, we record EEG while children/adolescents view pictures that vary in emotional valence (i.e., negative, neutral, positive).
+As shown in the picture to the left, we recorded EEG while children/adolescents viewed pictures to examine how the Late Positive Potential (LPP) ERP varied based on the valence of the pictures (negative, neutral, positive)

 Our understanding of the meaning being portrayed within a conversation or discourse changes to each instance of a new semantic item.
 However, when the topic of a conversation is ambiguous, we must actively search for and identify the meaning/purpose that interlocultors or narrators are attempting to portray.
 This ambiguity extends beyond single words but rather encompasses the broader discourse context.
-We are using ERPs to study how the brain resolves this contextual ambiguity.
-Furthermore, is this process distinct from that which involves the change/update of an existing context?
+We used ERPs to study how the brain resolves this contextual ambiguity.
+Furthermore, we examined if this process was distinct from that which involves the change/update of an existing context?